opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 Double rad!
-I made a KNN index attached to my neural search pipeline!
+I made a k-NN index attached to my neural search pipeline!
 NOW where was I?
 Oh right!
 I just want to ingest and vectorize some text, and that's it.
 I feel like I'm getting close.

 ```json
 POST /super-awesome-nlp-index/_doc